azraerl/listmaker/README.md

-# listmaker
+# listmaker (modified for Serenity)
-Mutagen patcher to generate a leveled list weapon variant framework.
+Mutagen patcher to generate a leveled list weapon variant framework, modified for Serenity modlist.